djanatyn/friendly-neighborhood-anon/README.md

 invoke like

-  ./main.rb "your message of happiness"
+  ./main.rb username password "your message of happiness"